 In years past, the only means to taking images of patients' teeth in the dental office required the use of x-ray films that had to be processed in a lab.
 Clearly, patients would have to wait until the next appointment to discuss their x-rays and oral health.
 Plus, these traditional x-rays emit potentially harmful radiation.
 Fortunately, the days of radiation and traditional x-rays are long gone at the office of Dr. Jason L. Downey.

 Here in our Las Vegas office, Dr. Downey utilizes digital x-rays to assess the health of our patients' teeth.
-This new method of taking x-rays emits far less radiation and can be done far more quickly in addition to providing crystal clear images for Dr. Downey to look at.
-Take a moment to learn more on digital x-rays and how this new technology has made dental treatment easier on both the patient and Dr. Downey!
+This method of taking x-rays emits far less radiation and can be done far more quickly in addition to providing crystal clear images for Dr. Downey to look at.
+Take a moment to learn more on digital x-rays and how this technology has made dental treatment easier on both the patient and Dr. Downey!

 What are Digital X-Rays?

 Commonly referred to as digital radiology, digital x-rays within dentistry are really the same as traditional x-rays, though they produce significantly less radiation.
 Instead of utilizing film that had to be processed in a dark room, digital x-rays utilize a small electronic sensor to take pictures of the teeth and mouth.
 Within digital x-rays, there are also a few different types.
 Take a look at the two main types below: